amehime/hexo-renderer-multi-markdown-it/README.md

   code highlighted by [Prism.js](https://prismjs.com/)

-  comment will be spaced by `pangu.js`
+  comments will be spaced by `pangu.js`

   - marked line ` mark:1,3-4`